 Shadow copy feature in Server 2012 is used to restore previous versions of files and folders.
 Shadow copy backup feature is must faster than traditional backup solution.
 But this doesn’t mean that traditional back solution is replaced by shadow copies.
 Shadow copies can be very handy in certain scenarios where one needs to restore earlier version of files or folder.
 To configure shadow copy of shared folder in Server 2012, you have to first enable the shadow copy feature.
-In this post, I will show steps to configure shadow copy of shared folder in Server 2012.
-The shadow copy feature we will configure here is not just for shared folder only, it can be used locally as well in Server 2012.
+In this post, I will show steps to enable and configure shadow copy of shared folder in Server 2012.
+The shadow copy feature can be used for both shared and non-shared folders and files.

-Open the Properties of drive which contains the shared folders.
+Or, open the Properties of drive which contain the shared folders.
 Select Shadow Copies tab in the Properties dialog box.
 Select the volume.
 Click Enable.

 After clicking Enable, you will see little warning about default schedule settings.
 You can always change the default settings.